|

 selection of materials used for high risk equipment, for example,

+a power plant.
 Another system under construction is a decision support system

 for composite material design - a composite design and property